 Treatment Of Temporomandibular Joint Disorders

-The joint that allows for jaw opening and closing, and which enables you to speak and eat is the temporomandibular joint (TMJ).
+This pair of joints — one on each side in front of your ears — allows for jaw opening and closing, and which enables you to speak and eat.
 This joint is found on both sides of your head and connects your lower jaw to your skull.

 What Causes TMJ Disorders?